 Sarah Gummett-Hart is a qualified Music Therapist, practising since 2009.
 Sarah is registered with the HCPC and the BAMT (British Association of Music Therapy).
-Her career history includes work with adults with learning disabilities, ASD, challenging behaviour, mainstream teenagers accessing a Pupil referral unit, pre-school children with Autism and new mums and their babies.
+Her career history includes work with adults with learning disabilities, ASD, challenging behaviour, mainstream teenagers accessing a Pupil referral unit, pre-school children with Autism, learning disabilities and developmental delays and new mums and their babies.
 Sarah has also been involved in the BAMT as a member of the executive committee and as a local area representative.

 Our post-natal Music Therapy group is a safe, confidential space for you, along with your baby, to feel supported, and to find ways of working through your challenging fourth trimester, enabling you to build connections with yourself and others around you.